THE EXPRESS IMAGE OF GOD’S PERSON

 Every creation of God is undoubtedly a witness for God.
 God’s creation testifies to God’s existence, wisdom, glory, majesty and power.

-Anyone who looks at the creation of God and still come to a conclusion that there is no God is certainly a complete fool.
+Anyone who looks at the creation of God and still come to a conclusion that there is no God is nothing but a complete fool.

 The American Heritage Dictionary defines “a witness” as “one who can give a firsthand account of something seen, heard, or experienced; one who furnishes evidence.”